heedy/connectordb-android/README.md

 Once the server boots up, you can run the app in debug mode from android studio

+### Logging Error

+Once you start running the app, you will come across an error connecting to google APIs right after it turns on.
+This is because the app expects to be able to connect to google's fitness apis (from which it gathers several metrics).
+You will need to create an OAuth API key for your app as seen here: https://developers.google.com/fit/android/get-api-key

+You'll need to use `com.connectordb_android` for the package name, and set up your own debug/release keys to gain api access.

+### Other Details

-Finally, since the menu isn't available in the android virtual device, you'll need to run the following and enable live reload, as well as possibly debug in chrome:
+Since the menu isn't available in the android virtual device, you'll need to run the following and enable live reload, as well as possibly debug in chrome:

 ```
 adb shell input keyevent 82
 ```

 If running on an external device, you'll need to use adb to forward the debug port:

 ```bash
 adb reverse tcp:8081 tcp:8081
 ```